Students can use Bluebook™ on school-managed Chromebooks that meet device requirements.

 Bluebook runs in kiosk mode, so it’s available only on Chromebooks managed through the Admin console in Google Workspace.

 To configure the app, you’ll use the Admin console to add an application URL and then an extension.
-When you’re finished, the app will appear on school-managed Chromebooks in the Apps toolbar on the login screen.
+When you’re finished, Bluebook will appear on school-managed Chromebooks in the apps toolbar on the login screen.

 Before You Start

 Check device requirements to make sure your Chromebooks can support testing on Bluebook.

 You’ll need to take a few extra steps to safeguard student answers if you’re installing Bluebook on Chromebooks not running version 114+.